CRAZY FAT ETHEL *** U.S.A. 2016 Dir: Brian Dorton. 81 mins

 Review by Peter ‘Witchfinder‘ Hopkins

-You can get a signed or unsigned Blu-ray of CRAZY FAT ETHEL at:
+You can get a signed or unsigned Blu-ray of CRAZY FAT ETHEL direct from the filmmakers at: